-- Notify the regulator of a high-risk activity prescribed by the WHS (M&PS) Regs 2014 for electrical work on energised electrical equipment. - Notify the regulator where an incident occurs prescribed as a notifiable incident by the WHS (M&PS) Regs 2014. - o Manage the preservation of incident sites. - → Participate in the audits and reviews of the safety management system, as required.
+- → Monitor the performance of the safety management system against the specified standards as part of supervising. - → Monitor the compliance of the safety management system with reporting mine incidents, matters and reportable incidents to the regulator, including: - Notify the regulator of a high-risk activity prescribed by the WHS (M&PS) Regs 2014 - Notify the regulator where an incident occurs prescribed as a notifiable incident by the WHS (M&PS) Regs 2014. - Supervise the preservation of incident sites. - → Participate in the audits and reviews of the safety management system, as required.